Accused (podcast): Season 3

 Hunt and Rossmann announced on social media in summer 2018 that they were working on a third season of Accused.
 Season 3 premiered on December 3, 2019, and ran for eight episodes (plus two bonus episodes), concluding on January 28, 2020.
 It focused on the 1984 death of Dave Bocks, a pipe fitter who worked at a controversial uranium processing plant in Fernald, Ohio.
 Police determined that Bocks jump or dove into a vat of molten salt kept at 1,350 degrees Fahrenheit.
 An experiment conducted by the podcast found it would have been incredibly difficult, if not impossible, for a man his size to enter through the available 9-inch-by-22-inch opening on top of the vat.

+Season 4

+The fourth season of Accused, which aired in early 2022, focused on the murder of New Jersey resident Rhoda Nathan, who was killed in her Ohio hotel room in 1994.
+An employee of the hotel, the Blue Ash Embassy Suites, was arrested in 1995, the primary evidence against him being a cut on his hand that authorities said came from punching Nathan in the mouth during the deadly struggle, and the pendant of a necklace an officer said he found in a toolbox in the suspect's car.
+The suspect, Elwood Jones, spent nearly 30 years on death row.
+Hunt and Rossmann's reporting highlighted questionable expert testimony about the "fight-bite" evidence and concerns about the necklace supposedly found in Jones' trunk.
+In December 2022, a Hamilton County judge overturned the conviction.
+The judge said that police and prosecutors illegally withheld nearly 4,000 investigatory documents from Jones' original defense lawyer, and also found that new evidence presented in a summer 2022 hearing was credible enough to warrant a new trial.
+Hamilton County prosecutors appealed the ruling to the Supreme Court of Ohio.